 Users to a group

 From within Group Management users can be added and/or removed from a group at the same time.
-As users are added to a group, the view also displays the user's current, other groups that they are members.
+As users are added to a group, the view also displays the user's current, and other groups that they are members of.